Xinbeitou branch line

-The Taipei Metro Xinbeitou branch line (formerly transliterated as Hsin Peitou branch line until 2003) is an elevated, high-capacity branch line of the Tamsui–Xinyi line.
+The Taipei Metro Xinbeitou branch line (formerly transliterated as Hsin Peitou branch line until 2003) is an elevated, light rail branch line of the Tamsui–Xinyi line.
 It first opened for service on 28 March 1997.
 The line is 1.2 km long and consists of two stations.

 History

 Heavy rail line

 The Xinbeitou branch line traces back to a heavy rail line built by the Japan's rule over Taiwan.
-A spur from the pre-metro Tamsui line, the line's name was transliterated as the "Shinhokutō line" in Japanese and "Hsin Peitou line" in Chinese.
+A spur from the pre-metro Tamsui line, the line's name was transliterated as the "Shinhokutō Line" in Japanese and "Hsin Peitou Line" in Chinese.
 Completed on 1 April 1916, the line was built specifically to transport visitors from the city to the newly-developed onsen facilities around Xinbeitou.
 The line was closed at the end of 1944 during World War II.
 After a change in power to the Kuomintang, the Xinbeitou branch line was reopened to passengers in 1946.